 Did they support ADHD Students in BC and promise to ask BCNDP education minister Rob Fleming to follow through on his 10-month-old promise ( December 4th, 2017) to ADHD students to have for #IEPsForADHD in BC schools?
 Or did they refuse to help them, dodge the question, or refuse to answer?

 Help ADHD Students in BC Get The Help They Need And Deserve, Accommodations For ADHD And Individual Education Plans, IEP’s, Join Our Campaign to get #IEPsForADHD

 Currently, ADHD students in BC don’t.
-If you have an ADHD child in BC’s K-12 public school system unless they have learning disabilities or severe behavioural problems, and most do not, they are not required to get any accommodations and an IEP, Individual Education Plan.
+If you have an ADHD child in BC’s K-12 public school system unless they have learning disabilities or severe behavioural problems, and most do not, they are not required to get any accommodations and an IEP, or Individual Education Plan.

 In BC students with impairments are required to fit into defined categories of exceptionality.
 ADHD is not included in any existing categories.
 However, the Ministry of Education has proposed a new set of Special Education Guidelines that include ADHD as a stand-alone category.

-BCNDP education minister Rob Fleming confirmed this would happen December 4th, 2017.
+BCNDP education minister Rob Fleming confirmed this would happen on December 4th, 2017.
 10 months later it has still not happened.